angular/angular-cli/packages/ngtools/webpack/README.md

 * `sourceMap`.
 Optional.
 Include sourcemaps.
 * `compilerOptions`.
 Optional.
 Override options in `tsconfig.json`.
 * `contextElementDependencyConstructor`.
 Optional.
 Set to `require('webpack/lib/dependencies/ContextElementDependency')` if you are having `No module factory available for dependency type: ContextElementDependency` errors.
+* `directTemplateLoading`.
+Optional.
+Causes the plugin to load component templates (HTML) directly from the filesystem.
+This is more efficient if only using the `raw-loader` to load component templates.
+Do not enable this option if additional loaders are configured for component templates.

 ## Features
 The benefits and ability of using [`@ngtools/webpack`](https://www.npmjs.com/~ngtools) standalone from the Angular CLI as presented in [Stephen Fluin's Angular CLI talk](https://youtu.be/uBRK6cTr4Vk?t=6m45s) at Angular Connect 2016: